MicrosoftDocs/common-data-model-and-service/common-data-model/creating-schemas.md

 }
 ```

-You will notice that we used data types such as “continent” that are more specific than just “string”.
+You will notice that we used data types such as “country” that are more specific than just “string”.
 These data types are defined in *meanings.location.cdm.json*.
 You will also notice that, unlike **UserAgent**, we named the attributes for **ReverseIp** exactly as they are in the entity definition.
 We will go into why we did this in the [Attribute Resolution Guidance](creating-schemas.md#attribute-resolution-guidance) section.

 ### _allImports.cdm.json